-Objective: I hat non-residential use does not cause an unreasonable loss of amenity to residential zones.
-Acceptable Sol utions Performance Criteria A1 P1 Hours of operation of a use, excluding Emergency Hours of operation of a use, excluding Emergency Services, Hospital Services, Natural and Cultural Services, Hospital Services, Natural and Cultural Values Management, Passive Recreation or Values Management, Passive Recreation or Utilities, Utilities, within 50m of a General Residential Zone, within 50m of a General Residential Zone, Inner Inner Residential Zone or Low Density Residential Residential Zone or Low Density Residential Zone, Zone, must be within the hours of: must not cause an unreasonable loss of amenity to an (a) 8.00am to 8.00pm Monday to Friday; adjacent residential use having regard to: (b) 9.00am to 6.00pm Saturday; and (a) the timing, duration or extent of vehicle movements; and
+Objective: That non-residential use does not cause an unreasonable loss of amenity to residential zones.
+Acceptable So lutions Performance Criteria A1 P1 Hours of operat ion of a use, excluding Emergency Hours of operation of a use, excluding Emergency Services, Hospital Services, Natural and Cultural Services, Hospital Services, Natural and Cultural Values Management, Passive Recreation or Values Management, Passive Recreation or Utilities, Utilities, within 50m of a General Residential Zone, within 50m of a General Residential Zone, Inner Inner Residential Zone or Low Density Residential Residential Zone or Low Density Residential Zone, Zone, must be within the hours of: must not cause an unreasonable loss of amenity to an (a) 8.00am to 8.00pm Monday to Friday; adjacent residential use having regard to: (b) 9.00am to 6.00pm Saturday; and (a) the timing, duration or extent of vehicle

-(c) 10.00am to 5.00pm Sunday and public holidays.

-(b) noise, lighting or other emissions.

-External lighting for a use, excluding Natural and Cultural Values Management, Passive Recreation and Utilities and flood lighting of Sports and Recreation facilities, on a site within 50m of a General Residential Zone, Inner Residential Zone, or Low Density Residential Zone, must:

-- (a) not operate between 9:00pm and 6:00am, excluding any security lighting; and - (b) if for security lighting, must be baffled so that direct light does not extend into the adjoining property.

-External lighting for a use, excluding Natural and Cultural Values Management, Passive Recreation and Utilities and flood lighting of Sports and Recreation facilities, within 50m of a General Residential Zone, Inner Residential Zone, and Low Density Residential Zone, must not cause an unreasonable loss of amenity to the residential zones, having regard to:

-- (a) the level of illumination and duration of lighting; - (b) distance to habitable rooms of an adjacent dwelling.

-Flood lighting of Sports and Recreation facilities on a site within 50m of a General Residential Zone, Inner Residential Zone or Low Density Residential Zone, must not operate between 9.00pm and 6.00am.

-Flood lighting of Sports and Recreation facilities on a site within 50m of a General Residential Zone, Inner Residential Zone or Low Density Residential Zone, must not cause an unreasonable loss of amenity to the residential zone, having regard to:

-- (a) the necessity of floodlighting for the Sports and Recreation use; - (b) the frequency of the Sports and Recreation event; - (c) whether the event is of a special nature; - (d) the duration of the event; and - (e) any lighting required to set up and pack up for the event.
+(c) 10.00am to 5.00pm Sunday and public holidays. movements; and (b) noise, lighting or other emissions.
+A2 External lighting for a use, excluding Natural and Cultural Values Management, Passive Recreation and Utilities and flood lighting of Sports and Recreation facilities, on a site within 50m of a General Residential Zone, Inner Residential Zone, or Low Density Residential Zone, must: (a) not operate between 9:00pm and 6:00am, excluding any security lighting; and (b) if for security lighting, must be baffled so that direct light does not extend into the adjoining property.
+P2 External lighting for a use, excluding Natural and Cultural Values Management, Passive Recreation and Utilities and flood lighting of Sports and Recreation facilities, within 50m of a General Residential Zone, Inner Residential Zone, and Low Density Residential Zone, must not cause an unreasonable loss of amenity to the residential zones, having regard to: (a) the level of illumination and duration of lighting; and (b) distance to habitable rooms of an adjacent A3 Flood lighting of Sports and Recreation facilities on a site within 50m of a General Residential Zone, Inner Residential Zone or Low Density Residential Zone, must not operate between 9.00pm and 6.00am. dwelling.
+P3 Flood lighting of Sports and Recreation facilities on a site within 50m of a General Residential Zone, Inner Residential Zone or Low Density Residential Zone, must not cause an unreasonable loss of amenity to the residential zone, having regard to: (a) the necessity of floodlighting for the Sports and Recreation use; (b) the frequency of the Sports and Recreation (b) The nequency of the sports and Recreation event; (c) whether the event is of a special nature; (d) the duration of the event; and (e) any lighting required to set up and pack up for the event.

-Commercial vehicle movements and the unloading and loading of commercial vehicles for a use, excluding Emergency Services or Hospital Services, within 50m of a General Residential Zone, Inner Residential Zone or Low Density Residential Zone, must be within the hours of:

-- (a) 7.00am to 6.00pm Monday to Friday; and - (b) 9.00am to 5.00pm Saturday, Sunday and public holidays.